junxit/us-congress-bills-110/metadata.md

 - 2007-04-20 — Introduced in House
 - 2007-04-20 — Introduced in House
 - 2007-04-20 — Referred to the House Committee on the Judiciary.
+- 2007-05-04 — Referred to the Subcommittee on Courts, the Internet, and Intellectual Property.
+- 2007-07-10 — Considered under suspension of the rules. (consideration: CR H7466-7468)
+- 2007-07-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1979.
+- 2007-07-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-10 — Mr. Conyers moved to suspend the rules and pass the bill, as amended.
+- 2007-07-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2007-07-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2007-07-10 — The title of the measure was amended.
+Agreed to without objection.